Davezu/sms/README.md

-# 🇵🇭 Philippine SMS Sender
+# Philippine SMS Sender

-A simple web interface for sending SMS messages to Philippine mobile numbers using the [TextBee SMS Gateway
+A simple web interface for sending SMS messages to Philippine mobile numbers

 ## Philippine Mobile Networks Supported

-- **All other PH networks**: Just use the 09xxxxxxxxx format
+-  Just use the 09xxxxxxxxx format